winningproduct/learn-portal/content/4-plan/03-architecture-blueprint.md

 ---
 title: "Architecture Blueprint"
 metaTitle: "Architecture Blueprint | WP"
-metaDescription: "Infrastructure as Code (IaC) is the management of infrastructure (networks, virtual machines, load balancers, and connection topology) in a descriptive model, using the same versioning as DevOps team uses for source code.
-Like the principle that the same source code generates the same binary, an IaC model generates the same environment every time it is applied.
-IaC is a key DevOps practice and is used in conjunction with continuous delivery."
+metaDescription: "Infrastructure as Code refers to automate the entire infrastructure of a software system using code.
+This includes automatic configuration of  virtual networks, VMs, load balancers and other systems used in the software.
+It is a primary area of DevOps that contributes to Continuous Delivery."

 metaTags:
   - Plan